diegocasu/SDN-for-mobility/README.md

   ```bash
   python configuration_injection.py
   ```
-- Start the server application in one mininet node representing a server.
+- Start the server application in the mininet nodes representing the servers (the contacted server is always the topologically closest one).
 For example, inside h1, execute in the _asciimation-over-http_ folder:
   ```bash
   python server/movieserver.py --serverIP=10.0.1.1 --serverPort=5000
   ```